 Well, imagine the “bouncy ball” elements of a huge pinball machine combined with a tennis court with no net, similar scoring rules of a volleyball game, and the childish attitude we get to hit things when we get a stick in our hand.!

 If you’ve ever sailed a tennis ball straight into the net, or high above the fence into the baseball field next door, Racquetball might just be a perfect hobby to learn.

 The reason why this game is great?
 Every wall, ceiling, and floor are playable surfaces and important to the game!

-How to Play Racquetball: The Basics
+What You Need to Play Racquetball:

-Racquetball Court Elements
+The Racquetball Court

 - Front Wall